Veeva Vault Alternatives: An eQMS & GxP Feature Matrix

 Future Directions and Industry Implications

 Cloud and Digital Transformation: The life sciences industry continues to move away from legacy on-premises systems.
-As Medical Design Briefs (2019) notes, “cloud-based QMS software with multi-tenant architecture provides the best way to take advantage of ongoing advancements” while reducing cost of ownership ([13]).
-The COVID-19 pandemic accelerated remote work, making cloud access and collaboration mandatory.
-Even regulators have shown a willingness to accept SaaS (FDA has guidance on cloud-based GxP systems now).
-Therefore, we expect that purely on-prem vendors must either evolve to SaaS or risk losing market share.
-Honeywell’s acquisition of Sparta/TrackWise and launch of TrackWise Digital shows that trend.
+Cloud/web-based deployment now accounts for 77% of QMS market share, and the global life sciences QMS market is projected to grow from $3.27 billion (2024) to $9.47 billion by 2033 at 12.65% CAGR ([16]).
+As Medical Design Briefs notes, ”cloud-based QMS software with multi-tenant architecture provides the best way to take advantage of ongoing advancements” while reducing cost of ownership ([18]).
+Regulators have shown clear willingness to accept SaaS, and the FDA’s new CSA guidance (September 2025) further streamlines cloud validation with its risk-based approach.
+Therefore, purely on-prem vendors must either evolve to SaaS or risk losing market share.
+Honeywell’s launch of TrackWise Digital, and the broader trend of corporate restructuring (Honeywell’s three-way split, Hexagon’s Octave spin-off), all reflect the industry’s cloud-first pivot.

 Integration and Ecosystem: An emerging expectation is that quality systems link data across the enterprise.
 For example, integrating QMS with manufacturing (MES), supply chain (ERP), and eClinical systems.
 Vendors are responding: Veeva offers Connectors to SAP, MasterControl partners with SAP, and ComplianceQuest rides on Salesforce CRM.
 APIs and cloud events (webhooks) will become more critical.
 In the near future, we anticipate more “platform thinking”: e.g. Vault’s content could feed into AI analytics, or eTMF data cross-used for regulatory intelligence.